 - Obtained the dismissal of a hospital system from a federal FCA lawsuit asserting that our client was part of a scheme to submit false claims for health care services reimbursed by the Medicare, Medicaid, and TRICARE programs.
 We convinced the court that the qui tam relator failed to allege sufficient details proving that the claimed scheme led to our client submitting false claims.

-- Concluded a federal FCA whistleblower retaliation claim brought against a major federal defense contractor through dismissal on pre-trial motion.
+- Concluded through dismissal on a pre-trial motion a federal FCA whistleblower retaliation claim brought in federal court in Virginia against a major federal defense contractor.

 - Secured summary judgment on behalf of a long-term care pharmacy provider accused of improperly maintaining a pharmaceutical recycling program in violation of the federal FCA.

 - Resolved an FCA case pursued against a large integrated care provider alleging improper coding and billing of certain medical services over the course of multiple years.
 We handled the investigation pursued by the U.S. Department of Justice (DOJ), leading to the government’s decision to decline to intervene in the case, and then defended the subsequent qui tam litigation, which was settled prior to trial.